OpenWaterFoundation/owf-learn-mkdocs/mkdocs-project/docs/edit.md

 but the referenced file does not yet exist.
 In this case, create a basic file so that the server is not impacted by a missing file.

-It is often helpful to use a script to document how to run processes.
+It is often helpful to use a script to run processes.
 The [`run-mkdocs-serve-8000.sh`](https://github.com/OpenWaterFoundation/owf-learn-mkdocs/tree/master/build-util/run-mkdocs-serve-8000.sh)
-script for Cygwin and Linux illustrates how to run the MkDocs server on a port 8000 (the default) for this documentation.
+script for MinGW (Git Bash), Cygwin, and Linux illustrates how to run the MkDocs server on a port 8000 (the default) for this documentation.
 A similar script can be used to run on a specific port, which is useful when multiple servers need to be run at the same time.
 The following can be dealt with in such a script:

 * Make sure that the script can be run from any folder and still work.
+* Find an appropriate Python to run `mkdocs` - can specify the `mkdocs` module to run, no need to run a script.
-* Confirm that the correct version of MkDocs is running.
+* Confirm that the correct version of MkDocs is run for MkDocs files (e.g., require MkDocs 1+).
-* Potentially, copy the source files and modify programmatically, for example to support "latest" and versioned copies of the documentation, with links to versioned documentation that works.
+* Potentially, make adjustments to the content programmatically.

 ### Stopping MkDocs Web Server ###